Early 80s hot house tramp Morgan Fairchild naked? Automatic “recommend” for The Seduction.

 When I was a kid, we had this great independent movie theater located in a crappy, run-down strip mall: the Glenbyrne Cinema.
 It used to be a Jerry Lewis Twin, but when that doomed “family films only” venture folded, the Glenbyrne started showing all the art house and foreign films that never came to any other cinema in Northwest Ohio; cool stuff like Breaker Morant and La Cage aux Folles.

-Click to purchase The Seduction on DVD at Amazon.
+Click to purchase The Seduction on Blu-ray at Amazon.

 Your purchase helps pay the bills at this website!